It’s time to congratulate all

-The ‘League Tables’ and ‘Lists of Top Schools’, produced by The Sydney Morning Herald and The Daily Telegraph, rank NSW high schools using results from HSC students.
-This does not include results from the International Baccalaureate Diploma Programme.
+The ‘League Tables’ and ‘Lists of Top Schools’, produced by Sydney Morning Herald and Daily Telegraph, rank NSW high schools using results from HSC students.
+These do not include results from the International Baccalaureate Diploma Programme.

 An increasing number of students are choosing to take the globally recognised International Baccalaureate Diploma Programme.
-This means that high achievers from these schools are not included in the media’s ranking.
+This means that high achievers from these schools are not included in the media’s Top 100 Schools ranking.

-For more information about the IB Diploma Programme and the schools that offer this alternative to the HSC in NSW and the ACT, click on the schools linked below or visit the IB’s website.
+For more information about the IB Diploma Programme and the schools that offer this alternative to the HSC in NSW and the ACT, visit the participating schools below or the Australasian IB website.